VA's are VA's.

 VA in equals VA out.

-For the purposes of the technician in the field, just remember the VA's going into a transformer are equal the VA's coming out.
+VA's are VA's.
+VA in equals VA out.
+For the purposes of the technician in the field, just remember the VA's going into a transformer are equal to the VA's coming out.

 For example: How much current does a standard 40 VA transformer pull?
-How much current does it provide?
-The primary voltage is 120 and the secondary voltage of a standard air conditioner transformer is 24 volts, and the rated output is 40 VA.
+The answer can be determined by determining how much current it provides.
+The primary voltage is 120 and the secondary voltage of a standard air conditioner transformer is 24 volts, and the max rated output is 40 VA.
+It could provide less than 40 VA but will burn up if asked to provide more than 40 VA

 Yes, the term 'VA' stands for Volts times Amps.
 Volts multiplied by Amps is also the classic definition of a Watt.